eugenewebdevs/workshops/workshops-2022/docker/exercises/4-commanding/README.md

 ## About

-In a docker file we have the opportunity to run commands\ during the building
+In a docker file we have the opportunity to run commands during the building.

-In most case we are going to use `RUN`.

-We can also instantiation environment variables for the container to use.
+We can also instantiate environment variables for the container to use.

-For thi we use `ENV`
+For this we use `ENV`

+We can also pass vars down from a docker compose file.

+In this case we will echo them all out with `CMD`.